$\delta$-invariants of Du Val del Pezzo surfaces of degree 2: Proof of Main Theorem via Kento Fujita’s formulas

 \section{Proof of Main Theorem via Kento Fujita’s formulas}

+In this work in order to find $\delta$-invariants of Du Val del Pezzo surfaces we apply Abban--Zhuang theory and use Kento Fujita’s formulas.
 Let $X$ be a Du Val del Pezzo surface, and let $S$ be a minimal resolution of $X$.
-Let $f\colon\widetilde{X}\to X$ be a birational morphism, let $E$ be a prime divisor in $\widetilde{X}$.
-We say that $E$ is a prime divisor \emph{over} $X$.
-If~$E$~is~\mbox{$f$-exceptional}, we say that $E$ is an~exceptional invariant prime divisor \emph{over}~$X$.
+For a birational morphism $f\colon\widetilde{X}\to X$ and $E$ be a prime divisor in $\widetilde{X}$ we say that $E$ is a prime divisor over $X$.
+If~$E$~is $f$-exceptional, we say that $E$ is an~exceptional prime divisor over~$X$.
 We will denote the~subvariety $f(E)$ by $C_X(E)$.
 Let where $\tau=\tau(E)$ is the~pseudo-effective threshold of $E$ with respect to $-K_X$.
 Let $Q$ be a point in $X$.
-We can define a local $\delta$-invariant and a global $\delta$-invariant now
+We can define a local $\delta$-invariant and a global $\delta$-invariant of $X$ as

 where the~infimum runs over all prime divisors $E$ over the surface $X$ such that $Q\in C_X(E)$.
-Similarly, for the surface $S$ and a point $P$ on $S$ we define:
+Similarly, for the surface $S$ and a point $P$ on $S$ we define local $\delta$-invariant and a global $\delta$-invariant of $S$ as